 See also JoAnn’s Sussex web profile

-- David Ockwell, who is focused on climate change policy, with a particular focus on low carbon technology transfer and development, and on public engagement with climate change.
+- David Ockwell, Reader in Geography, who is focused on climate change policy, with a particular focus on low carbon technology transfer and development, and on public engagement with climate change.

 David Ockwell’s current and past research initiatives include the ESRC funded STEPS Centre’s Energy and Climate Change Domain, which he co-convenes.
 This work focuses on developing the application of the STEPS Centre’s Pathways Approach to develop new analytical approaches in the field of low carbon energy and development, and to informing policy and practice in this field.
 This is being developed into a book as part of the STEPS Centre's Pathways to Sustainability book series published by Routledge.